Pseudorhabdosynochus americanus

 and transferred to the genus Pseudorhabdosynochus by Kritsky and Beverley-Burton in 1986.

 The species was redescribed by Kritsky, Bakenhaster and Adams in 2015.

+Description

-DescriptionPseudorhabdosynochus americanus is a small monogenean.
+Pseudorhabdosynochus americanus is a small monogenean.
 The species has the general characteristics of other species of Pseudorhabdosynochus, with a flat body and a posterior haptor, which is the organ by which the monogenean attaches itself to the gill of is host.
 The haptor bears two squamodiscs, one ventral and one dorsal.

 The sclerotized male copulatory organ, or "quadriloculate organ", has the shape of a bean with four internal chambers, as in other species of Pseudorhabdosynochus.
 The vagina includes a sclerotized part, which is a complex structure.

 The redescription by Kritsky, Bakenhaster & Adams in 2015 includes the following: